F-1 Student Information

 Optical Practical Training

 Students are eligible for OPT only after completing one year of full-time courses.
 Students may submit an application for optional practical training (OPT) up to 90 days prior to their graduation date.
 Application of OPT after graduation is not permitted.
 Students granted optional practical training receive an Employment Authorization Document (EAD card).
-Currently, it is taking between 6 to 9 weeks for USCIS to process OPT applications and mail EAD cards.
+Currently, it is taking approximately three months for USCIS to process OPT applications and mail EAD cards.

 "Concurrent Enrollment" means that a student is enrolled in two places at the same time.
 An international student may be given permission to engage in Concurrent Enrollment provided the student meets the following USCIS requirements: